Sciatica And Leg Pain Relief Without Injections Or Surgery

 - Avoid activities that require repetitive bending or twisting of the spine

-Recovery is deponent on the severity and cause of health issues that led to sciatica and leg pain.
+Recovery depends on the severity and cause of health issues leading to sciatica and leg pain.
 Also, it is dependent on the type of care you get.
 If your sciatica and leg pain is mild, recovery can be a couple of days.
-Disorders that involve spinal discs, joints or compression of nerves can take 4-8 weeks with holistic treatments.
+Disorders that involve spinal discs, joints, or compression of nerves can take 4-8 weeks with holistic treatments.
 Therapy targeting the actual cause of your pain will lead to faster and more complete recovery.

-Sciatica and leg pain has many causes, and best rectified without surgical intervention.
-In this article, we will provide you with information on causes and non-operative treatment options for sciatica and leg pain.
-Medical journals define sciatica as leg and back pain that originates from the lower spine and buttocks; running down the leg.
+Sciatica and leg pain has many causes and is best rectified without surgical intervention.
+This article will provide information on causes and non-operative treatment options for sciatica and leg pain.
+Medical journals define sciatica as leg and back pain originating from the lower spine and buttocks running down the leg.
 The leg pain associated with the sciatic nerve varies in severity and frequency.
-Some, describe their the leg pain as either dull, achy or sharp.
-Other symptoms such as numbness, burning sensations and tingling in the legs are common with sciatica.
+Some describe their leg pain as either dull, achy, or sharp.
+Other symptoms, such as numbness, burning sensations, and tingling in the legs, are standard with sciatica.

 What Causes Sciatic Nerve pain?

-How our Chiropractors and Physiotherapists Treat Sciatic Nerve Pain?
+How Our Chiropractors & Physiotherapists Treat Sciatic Nerve Pain?

-The concept of our physiotherapy and chiropractic treatment is to use non-invasive and drug-free methods to help you heal and recover within the shortest time frame.
-Treatment of sciatica in our centers is through integrative methods enhanced with advanced therapy devices.
-Our collaborative protocols used in the care of back pain, sciatica, and leg pain is a proven system of care.
-Our proven system of sciatica care is through serial MRI assessments.
-In short, if you suffer from sciatica-like pain, we offer the best holistic sciatica treatment in Malaysia.
+Our physiotherapy and chiropractic treatment concept uses non-invasive and drug-free methods to help you heal and recover within the shortest time frame.
+Treatment of sciatica in our centers is through integrative approaches enhanced with advanced therapy devices.
+Our collaborative protocols are proven care systems used in back pain, sciatica, and leg pain.

-There are various types of chiropractic and physiotherapy treatments available for cases of sciatic nerve compression.
 The best treatments are those based on the patient’s condition.
-The ice/cold therapy is used to reduce inflammation and assist in controlling sciatic pain.
-However, ultrasound treatments are more beneficial to penetrate the muscle tissue and increase circulation.
+Ice/cold therapy is used to reduce inflammation and assist in controlling sciatica pain.
+However, ultrasound treatments are more beneficial in penetrating the muscle tissue and increasing circulation.
 Ultrasound therapy involves the penetration of sound waves into damaged tissues.
 Therapeutic Ultrasound can help relieve feelings of spasm, swelling, pain, and stiffness.
 Spinal decompression therapy is excellent.
-But, for it to be effective, it must be a TRUE spinal decompression therapy unit and not traction or DTS.
+To be effective, it must be an actual spinal decompression therapy unit, not traction or DTS.
 In our opinion, the best spinal decompression therapy device is RxDecom®.

-Spinal Manipulations and Sciatic Leg Pain and Sciatic Nerve Pain
+Spinal Mobilization & Sciatic Leg Pain And Sciatic Nerve Pain